 His method was simple- he cut his expenses to very low levels, and used his free cash flow to buy and hold a collection of dividend growth stocks.
 He read books on investing and taught himself basic stock valuation techniques which allows him to understand and own a wonderful portfolio.

 His wealth and passive income grew exponentially until his monthly dividends began to cover his monthly expenses.

 Andrew Hallam- the millionaire teacher

 Andrew Hallam became a millionaire by around 36 by investing primarily in index funds.
-Him and his wife kept working for a few more years, and by their early forties were together worth a couple million dollars.
+He and his wife kept working for a few more years, and by their early forties were together worth a couple million dollars.

-Him and his wife did this without an inheritance, and both of them worked as teachers.
+He and his wife did this without an inheritance, and both of them worked as teachers.